mcsee/Software-Design-Articles/Articles/Theory/How to Get Rid of Annoying IFs Forever/readme.md

 [No Silver Bullet](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/No%20Silver%20Bullet/readme.md)

-People out of software development cannot explain why we use this branching sentence.
+People out of software development can't explain why we use this branching sentence.
 This is a code smell.

 [How to Find the Stinky Parts of Your Code](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/How%20to%20Find%20the%20Stinky%20Parts%20of%20Your%20Code/readme.md)